suncoast-devs/handbook/lessons/full-stack-build-an-app-deployment/index.md

 heroku config:set REACT_APP_MAPBOX_TOKEN=REPLACE-THIS
 ```

-## `git push heroku HEAD:master`
+## `git push heroku HEAD:main`

 This command will push your code **JUST** to Heroku for hosting.
 This means when
 you make a change, you should push to GitHub as normal (e.g. `git push master`)
-and also to Heroku (e.g. `git push heroku master`).
+and also to Heroku (e.g. `git push heroku HEAD:main`).

 You will notice that after the typical messages you get from a `git push`, your
 terminal will show more messages from Heroku.
-A typical `git push heroku master`
+A typical
-will look something like the following.
-(NOTE: The specific numbers for your
+`git push heroku HEAD:main` will look something like the following.
+(NOTE: The
-application will be different than shown here)
+specific numbers for your application will be different than shown here)

 ```shell
 Enumerating objects: 377, done.